EYBlockchain/starlight/WRITEUP.md

 **3)**

 In some cases, we might be able to adopt this approach.
 For example, if a publicly known `admin` owns a state (and is known to own it before deployment), then the first-submitted nullifier *can* have the corresponding admin's secret key.
 But this is an edge case - the state must have the same, pre-decided owner throughout its life hardcoded into the contract.
-(I think this `admin` address *could* be changed, but it would then lead to complications if the address was changed and two admins submitted rival nullifiers...).
+(This `admin` address *could* be changed, but it would then lead to complications if the address was changed and two admins submitted rival nullifiers...).

 More discussion needed on this option 3.